netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

        |                 dscp (txid: =)                  |
        v                                                 v
 ~~~
-{: title="Versioned nodes.
+{: title="Versioned Nodes.
 Server lookup of dscp txid gives
 4711, as closest ancestor is ace R7 with txid 4711.
 Since the
 server's and client's txid match, the etag value is '=', and
 the leaf value is pruned."}

+Here, the server looks up the closest ancestor node that is a
+Versioned Node.
+This particular server has chosen to keep a s-txid
+for the list entry ace R7, but not for any of its children.
+Thus
+the server finds the server side s-txid value to be 4711 (from ace R7),
+which matches the client's c-txid value of 4711.

+Servers MUST NOT ever use the special txid values, txid-match, txid-request, txid-unknown (e.g. "=", "?", "!") as actual
+txid values.

 ## Candidate Datastore Configuration Retrieval

 When a client retrieves the configuration from the (or a) candidate
 datastore, some of the configuration nodes may hold the same data as
 the corresponding node in the running datastore.
 In such cases, the
-server MUST return the same txid value for nodes in the candidate
+server MUST return the same s-txid value for nodes in the candidate
 datastore as in the running datastore.

 If a node in the candidate datastore holds different data than in the